Dominator (ride)

 Dominator is a thrill ride located at Dorney Park & Wildwater Kingdom in Allentown, Pennsylvania.
-It was designed by S&S Worldwide and opened on May 8, 1999.
+It was manufactured by S&S Power and opened on May 8, 1999.

 The ride

-The Dominator is a 200-foot tall, three-tower structure.
-One of the towers features a Space Shot ride, where 12 riders are blasted upwards at speeds of up to 50 mph, to a height of 160 feet.
+Dominator is a 200-foot tall, three-tower structure.
+One of the towers features a Space Shot ride, where 12 riders are blasted upwards to a height of 160 feet at speeds of up to 50 mph.
 The second tower is a Turbo Drop ride, where 12 riders are lifted up 175 feet then released downwards at speeds of up to 40 mph.
 Both rides use compressed air to power the attraction.

-Dominator originally planned to have a third tower as a Combo Tower, with both the Drop and Shot experiences in one.
-However, the original plan was cancelled because of technical limitations and the third tower has been since left as a support tower.

 A total of twelve passengers may ride either of the attractions at one time.
 Riders sit in outward-facing, open-air seats with their backs to the towers and their legs left dangling.